moritzwilksch/StarTrekWriter/README.md

-# StarTrekWriter
+# Star Trek Writer 🖖

-I forced a Neural Network to "watch" the entire Star Trek: The Next Generation series to generate new scripts
+> I forced a Neural Network to "watch" the entire Star Trek: The Next Generation series to generate new scripts